Palermo Sicily, Italy Travel Guide

 Available from local shops; useful for narrow streets and parking.
 Valid driver's license (A1/A category) needed.
 Helmets are mandatory.

-Walking provides the best way to experience Palermo's historic charm.
+Walking offers the best way to experience Palermo's historic charm.
 Many streets in the Historic Center are pedestrianized or have restricted vehicle access (ZTLs).
 Explore Via Maqueda, Via Vittorio Emanuele (Cassaro), Quattro Canti, and Piazza Pretoria on foot.
 The Foro Italico offers a pleasant seafront walk.
 Numerous guided walking tours focus on history, street art, food, or specific neighborhoods.
 Self-guided tours with apps or guidebooks are also feasible.

 Main roads (Autostrade) well-maintained.
 Secondary provincial roads range in quality and can be winding.